SJRUK2000/github_member_card/README.md

 - Vite was used as the development environment because it is faster and more efficient compared to other traditional setups like Create React App.
 - The styled components library was used for styling the components because it provides a way to write actual CSS code within the component file, making it easier to manage the styles and component together.
 - The GitHub API was used to fetch information about the members because it is a reliable and easy to use API that provides the data needed for this project.
+NOTE: The GitHub API does in-fact require the use of an Auth Key in-order to see users emails and to allow for slightly more requests per hour to The API.
+This key only allows the viewing of emails which are publicly available on all GitHub Profiles that allow it and thus does not pose a large security risk.